A Little About Us:

 Founded in 1891, the Malden Chamber of Commerce is the largest organization dedicated to commerce in the City of Malden.
 With over 300 members the Chamber represents a wide range of businesses and organizations and is focused on developing the commercial and civic interests of the City of Malden and beyond.

-Located at 6 Pleasant Street in the heart of Malden Square, the Malden Chamber supports local business through advocacy, marketing and social media promotion, networking events, business development opportunities and our Shop Local Malden initiative.
+The Malden Chamber supports local business through advocacy, marketing and social media promotion, networking events, and business development opportunities.

 The Malden Chamber of Commerce has no affiliation with the U.S. Chamber of Commerce.
 Our revenue is derived entirely from membership dues and fees from membership events.
 We receive no government or external funding.